 The picture quality is great in daylight and low light.
 The 2K picture has a good contrast ratio to help identify faces and features.
 Some of the security cameras in the affordable section shows a slight blur if the person/vehicle/animal moves too quickly.
 More importantly, the video has minimal blurs or motion delays.

-The field of vision (FoV) is 160-degree wide, and that helps for this an outdoor camera.
+The field of vision (FoV) is 160-degree wide, and that is a plus point for this outdoor camera.
 And this is further backed by the built-in spotlight and digital zoom to look far away objects in the line of vision.
 The rechargeable 4,800 mAh battery can last anywhere between 3 months to 6 months, depending on how often it's triggered.

 The Arlo Pro 3 has seen a price cut after the release of the Arlo 4.
 On Arlo's website, a 2-camera kit is available for around $299 at the time of writing.
 However, if you are willing to spend a good amount of money and want the freshest product off the market shelf, check the Arlo Pro 4.